sseamonds/stock_data_tracker/README.md

     - stock technical indicators (maybe : https://github.com/ta-lib/ta-lib-python)
     - full logic for calculating div yield
     - update 1 yr, 5 yr, overall calcs for each and store somewhere
-    - Global indicators, M2, CAPE, VIX, etc
+    - Global indicators, M2, CAPE, VIX, etc for comparison against individual stocks
-    - Historical PE for individual stocks
+    - Historical PE ratio for individual stocks (would like to know if PE drops below it's 1yr, all time avg)
     - Overall gains for a period taking divs into account
-- Store silver/gold data in database?
-    - For BI dashboards
-    - also for time series analysis
-    - also for recalculating agg metrics on a periodic basis
-    - or would OTF or parquet work with Athena or BI tool?
-- Alerts
-    - email, sms?
 - Auto update
     - daily pull of individual metrics for each stock
     - write to central store
     - recheck/trigger alerts
-- Dashboard or api lookup for current snapshot view of stock calcs for a symbol:
+- Dashboard or on-demand api lookup for current snapshot view of stock calcs for a symbol:
-  - current discount, pe, relation to 50/200 day avg and other indicators, etc
+  - current discount, current PE, 50/200 day avg price in relation to current price, etc
 - Observations by the hour/minute
   - stream in, recheck alerts
 - LSTM predictive model